tanghq33/tplink_vigi/README.md

 ### Device Information

 Each camera creates a device in Home Assistant with:
-- **Identifiers**: Unique camera ID
 - **Name**: Camera name
 - **Manufacturer**: TP-Link
-- **Model**: VIGI Camera

-## Requirements

-- Home Assistant 2023.1 or newer
-- TP-Link VIGI camera with webhook/HTTP notification support
-- Network connectivity between camera and Home Assistant
-- (Optional) External access to Home Assistant if cameras are on a different network

 ## Supported VIGI Camera Models

-This integration should work with any TP-Link VIGI camera that supports HTTP/webhook notifications, including:
+This integration should work with any TP-Link VIGI camera that supports webhook notifications, including:

-- VIGI C300HP
-- VIGI C340
-- VIGI C400HP
-- VIGI C540
+- VIGI C340-W
-- VIGI C540V
+- VIGI C540-W
 - And other VIGI models with webhook support

 > [!NOTE]
 > If you've successfully tested this integration with a specific VIGI model, please let me know by opening an issue so I can add it to the list!

-## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. **Report bugs**: Open an issue with detailed information about the problem
-2. **Suggest features**: Open an issue describing the feature you'd like to see
-3. **Submit pull requests**: Fork the repository, make your changes, and submit a PR
-4. **Test with your camera**: Let me know which VIGI models work with this integration

-### Development Setup

-1. Clone the repository
-2. Install development dependencies: `pip install -r requirements.txt` (if available)
-3. Make your changes
-4. Test with your Home Assistant instance
-5. Submit a pull request

 ## Support